Predictable-Dialogs/agent-embed/README.md

 ## Protocol to talk with a agent server

-1. Session initiated by agent embed using the agent name & server end point.
-The server responds with (initialAgentReply) initialAgentReply contains:
+1. The Session would be initiated by the agent embed using the agent name & server end point.
+The server responds with (initialAgentReply):
        a.
 A theme, used for styling the agent embed.
        b.
 The sessionId created on the server.
        c.
-A message to show on the agent embed (optional)
+A message to show on the agent embed.
        d.
-A list of serverInitiatedActions - things like start streaming, execute webhooks (upload images)
+A list of server capabilities (streaming, webhooks etc)

-2. The following is stored in the sessionData on the client:
-      a. sessionId
-      b. initialAgentReply
-      c. customCss
-      d. agentName

 ### First Server Response, would contain the theme to style the embed.
 ```json
 {